NikodemBartnik/StarTrckr/README.md

 <img src="docs/logo/logo.png" style="width:300px">
 <br><br>

+## About the author
+Since I was a young child, I have been fascinated about observing the night sky and space in general.
+I am into developing various open source projects and documenting the journeys of creating them on my YouTube channel.
+Additionaly I am a part of Silesian Aerospace Technologies science club where together with friends we develop high altitude balloons, rockets and cubesat subsystems.

-We hope you enjoy using the StarTracker and are able to capture stunning images of the night sky with it.
-The StarTracker project is an ongoing effort, and the author is always looking for ways to improve it.
-Feel free to contact the author or contribute to the project if you have any ideas or suggestions.
-Together, we can make astrophotography more accessible and enjoyable for everyone.
+I hope you enjoy using the StarTracker and are able to capture stunning images of the night sky with it.
+The StarTracker project is an ongoing effort, and I am always looking for ways to improve it.
+Feel free to contact me or contribute to the project if you have any ideas or suggestions.
+Together, we can make astrophotography more accessible and enjoyable for everyone!